nismod/energy_demand/docs/model_documentation.md

 > 3. Based on assumptions on the dwelling type distribution (``assump_dwtype_distr``) the floor area per dwelling type is
      calculated.
 >
-> 4. Based on assumptions on the age of the dwelling types, different ``dwelling`` objects are generated.
+> 4. Based on assumptions on the age of the dwelling types, different ``Dwelling`` objects are generated.

 ![Dwelling model](../docs/documentation_images/003-dwelling_model.jpg)
 *Figure 4.1: Modelling steps of the residential dwelling module*

-The ``dwelling`` object can however directly be implemented, if the information is available from another source.
+The ``dwelling`` objects can however directly be implemented, if the information is available from another source.

 ## 5.0 Model Parameters